 Each team defines a set of clear and well-defined objectives and associated tasks that they are committed to accomplishing in the PI planning process.
 Once they are set up, business owners can then assign business value to them.

 Crystallized features, milestones, and defined delivery dates

-Discover potential risks, interdependencies amongst different teams, and explicitly define the delivery dates of new features using program boards.
+Discover potential risks and interdependencies amongst different teams and explicitly define the delivery dates of new features using program boards.

 How to use Wrike as PI planning software

 Help your Agile teams stay focused and collaborate effectively, whether in the same room or across continents.
 Assist your modern software development teams to do their best work by quickly setting up Agile sprints, creating custom reports, and managing your Scrum meetings.